 I love to get new plants for free by taking cuttings of some of my existing indoor plants.
 Purple passion plant cuttings root very easily and I’ll be showing you how to propagate it today.

 Gynura Aurantiaca – also known as purple passion plant or purple velvet plant is an easy to grow houseplant with soft velvety leaves.
 It doesn’t mind lower light which makes it idea for growing indoors.
-See my tips for growing this pretty houseplant here.

 This popular plant gets its common names from the deep purple coloring of the stems and leaves.
 The purple passion plant is most often propagated by cuttings, which root quickly as long as a few important growing conditions are maintained.